WKCY (AM)

-WKCY is a news/talk formatted broadcast radio station licensed to Harrisonburg, Virginia, serving Harrisonburg and Rockingham County, Virginia.
-WKCY is owned and operated by iHeartMedia, Inc.
+WKCY (1300 AM) is a news/talk formatted broadcast radio station licensed to Harrisonburg, Virginia, serving Harrisonburg and Rockingham County, Virginia.
+WKCY is owned and operated by iHeartMedia, Inc. This station uses a very small mast at 18.4M but the signal is boosted by Capacitive Top loading.
+Even that help won't help the night signal get far at all.

 History

 WKCY signed on the air on May 11, 1967.
 WKCY-AM-FM were acquired by the Mid-Atlantic Network in 1989.
 Clear Channel Communications, based in San Antonio, Texas, acquired WKCY-AM-FM in 2001.

 Translator

 In addition to the main station, WKCY is relayed by an FM translator to widen its broadcast area.